The Volunteer Income Tax Assistance (VITA) Program provides free tax returns and preparation services.

 The federal government sponsored VITA program provides free tax preparation and filing services near you.
 There is assistance for low to moderate income households, the disabled, and English as Second Language speakers.
 The government will also pay for the completion of state and federal government income returns for low to moderate income families, and find how and where to apply for VITA below.

 Relying on local volunteers, charities and non-profit agencies, the IRS Volunteer Income Tax Assistance (VITA) Program provides free tax help.
 This includes advice, guidance, and preparation services to families and individuals who earn less than around $65,000 per year.
 There are also free filing and preparation services given to the disabled as well as limited English speaking taxpayers (including Spanish) from VITA.

 As part of the free IRS supported VITA program, well trained professionals and other IRS certified volunteers have received extensive training to help people prepare basic state and federal government income tax returns.
 This service is available for free in local communities across the country.

-This year, almost 15,000 free tax preparation sites will be open across the country.
+There are usually almost 20,000 tax preparation sites open across the country.
 This means that the free service is widely available as well as easily accessible.
 The federal government and the Internal Revenue Service want to allow as many people as possible to access this assistance program.
 The government has partnered with numerous charities, local nonprofits and community action organizations to both publicize it and offer it.

-All of these groups have combined their resources together and will be providing critical tax preparation services for low to moderate income as well as elderly taxpayers.
+All of these groups have combined their resources together and they provide critical tax preparation services for low to moderate income as well as elderly taxpayers.
 The VITA program will ensure clients get the credits and deductions they are entitled too, and the service will try its best to minimize any taxes they need to pay.
 They will even offer free e-filing to those who need their returns sooner rather than later.

 There are some conditions and criteria in place.
 Taxpayers need to come prepared, and they will bring to the VITA sites the following items and documentation.